Efficient Numerical Conformal Mappings on Multiply Connected Riemann Surfaces: Fast Construction of the Conjugate Problem

 The overall solution process can be compressed to three steps: 1.
 Solve the primary problem, 2.
 Construct the conjugate problem, 3.
 Solve the conjugate problem.
 That is, considering the primary problem

-These unknown potentials $v_i$ can be found using the reciprocal identity discussed in the next subsection.
+The values $v_i$ are not prescribed by the geometry alone.
+They are chosen so that the Dirichlet energy of the conjugate problem is minimized subject to the fixed values on $\gamma_2$ and $\gamma_4$.
+Equivalently, after the primary modulus has been computed, the reciprocal identity discussed in the next subsection identifies the correct conjugate modulus as $1/M(Q_*)$.
 In our previous work, this task has been completed using optimization, which has not only been computationally expensive but has also led to unavoidable loss of accuracy when quadratic objective functions have been used.
-Remarkably, using the matrix representation of the discretization of the problem and the reciprocal identity, one can derive a two-step method for finding the minimizing Dirichlet boundary conditions for the conjugate problem.
+Remarkably, using the matrix representation of the discretization of the problem and the energy minimization criterion, one can derive a two-step method for finding the minimizing Dirichlet boundary conditions for the conjugate problem.